Elvis Andrus Preview, Player Props: White Sox vs. Mariners

 Elvis Andrus At The Plate

-- Andrus is batting .241 with 15 doubles, a triple, four home runs and 22 walks.
+- Andrus is hitting .238 with 15 doubles, a triple, four home runs and 22 walks.

-- Andrus has picked up a hit in 47 of 86 games this year, with multiple hits 19 times.

-- In 4.7% of his games this season, he has gone deep, and 1.3% of his trips to the plate.
+- In 54.0% of his 87 games this season, Andrus has picked up at least one hit.
+He's also had 19 multi-hit games.

-- In 22.1% of his games this season, Andrus has had at least one RBI.
-He's picked up more than one in 14% and driven in three or more of his team's runs in three contests.
+- In 4.6% of his games this year, he has hit a long ball, and 1.2% of his trips to the plate.

-- He has scored in 23 games this year, with multiple runs seven times.
+- He has scored a run in 23 games this year, with multiple runs seven times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.